RaspberryPiFoundation/weather-station/README.md

   Then set the system clock from the RTC time.

   `sudo hwclock -s`

+  You can passively display the time in the RTC using: `sudo hwclock -r`

 1. Enable loading the RTC driver and setting the system clock at boot time.